bakaburg1/chtllm_paper/manuscript/results.md

 Most models followed formatting instructions and produced the expected output format, which allowed for automated parsing of the answers (<a href="#fig-metrics" class="quarto-xref">Figure 3</a>A).
-Parsability exceeded 90% for 30 of the 40 systems evaluated.
-The distribution was decidedly bimodal: at one extreme, large high-performing frontier models such as `o3` (100.0%), `gemini-2.5-pro` (99.9%), and `deepseek-r1` (100.0%) yielded perfect rates well above 95%; at the other, small locally-running models showed a strong drop in parsability, achieving barely half that rate with scores around 50%.
+Parsability exceeded 90% for 30 of the 40 models we evaluated.
+The distribution was decidedly bimodal: at one extreme, large high-performing frontier models such as `o3` (100.0%), `gemini-2.5-pro` (99.9%), and `deepseek-r1` (100.0%) yielded rates well above 95%; at the other, small locally-running models showed a strong drop in parsability, achieving barely half that rate with scores around 50%.